hemerajs/hemera-rabbitmq/README.md

 ### Create pub/sub subscriber

-Create a new rabbitmq subscriber which handles the interest on this subject and forward all message with pub/sub semantic to the hemera service.
+Create a new rabbitmq subscriber which handles the interest on this subject and forward all messages with pub/sub semantic to the hemera service.
+You can define a pattern which represent the destination hemera service.

 The interface is: